Our staff

 Teigan

 I joined STAR in September 2024 as the Student Network Organiser.
 My role is to support all STAR groups across the network from setting up and recruiting members to organising events and fundraising.
 Before joining STAR, I volunteered and worked abroad with various projects that support refugees and people seeking asylum.
-I graduated in 2020 with a BA in History from the University of Exeter and in 2022 with an MA in Conflict, Security and Development from KCL
+I love being part of the network and seeing student’s passion and dedication to making the UK a welcoming place for refugees and people seeking asylum!

 Our trustees